haddocking/powerfit/README.md

 First install *git* for Windows, as it comes with a handy bash shell.
 Go to [git-scm](https://git-scm.com/download/), download *git* and install it.
-Next, install a Python distribution with NumPy, Cython and Scipy included such as [Anaconda](http://continuum.io/downloads).
+Next, install a Python distribution with NumPy and Scipy included such as [Anaconda](http://continuum.io/downloads).
 After installation, open up the bash shell shipped with *git* and follow the general instructions written above.